"In the not too distant future, we anticipate that the cyber threat will pose the greatest threat to our country."

 The degree looks at how to design secure systems, evaluate and measure risk, and ensure that proper levels of privacy are maintained for individual technology users, businesses, government, and other organizations.
 Courses specific to information and cyber security are embedded within the degree program.
 These courses can provide you with an understanding of the theories, skills, and technologies associated with network security, cyber threat defense, information warfare, and critical infrastructure protection across multiple industries.

-Penn State is also recognized as a National Security Agency Center of Academic Excellence in Information Assurance and a Center of Academic Excellence for the Intelligence Community.
+Penn State is also recognized as a National Security Agency Center of Academic Excellence in Information Assurance and Cyber Defense and a Center of Academic Excellence for the Intelligence Community.
 The Penn State College of Information Sciences and Technology is a leader among information schools, and the faculty are a diverse group of thought leaders from numerous fields, including computer science, engineering, psychology, chemistry, artificial intelligence, and more.

 Who Should Apply?